cheeriojs/cheerio/Readme.md

 clean and easy to follow.
 Much of cheerio's implementation and documentation is from jQuery.
 Thanks guys.

-**&#8226; @visionmedia:** The style, the structure, the open-source"-ness" of this library comes from studying TJ's style and using many of his libraries.
+**&#8226; @tj:** The style, the structure, the open-source"-ness" of this library comes from studying TJ's style and using many of his libraries.
 This dude consistently pumps out high-quality libraries and has always been more than willing to help or answer questions.
 You rock TJ.

 ## License